The Lash (1934 film)

 The Lash is a 1934 British drama film directed by Henry Edwards and starring Lyn Harding, John Mills and Leslie Perrins.
 It was based on a play of the same name by Cyril Campion.
+The film was made as a quota quickie by Twickenham Studios, one of the largest producers of Quota films.

+Plot

 A brutish millionaire horsewhips his dissolute son.
-The film was made as a quota quickie by Twickenham Studios, one of the largest producers of Quota films.